Alexandr719/content-ops-starter/content/pages/index.md

           - pr-7
     type: DividerSection
   - title:
-      text: List of features here
+      text: How to Join a Minecraft Server
       color: text-primary
       styles:
         self: